Co-moving volumes and the Reynolds transport theorem for two-phase flows: Two-Phase Flow Kinematics

-To study the interface-near kinematics, we assume the bulk velocity fields to be (at least) jointly continuous in $(t,{\bf x})$ and locally Lipschitz continuous in the spatial variable ${\bf x}$.
+In the general case with possibly non-constant surface tension, the term $\nabla_\Sigma \sigma$ appears.
+For example, the Navier-type condition (\ref{E42b}) becomes inhomogeneous with right-hand side $\alpha^+ \na_\Sigma \sigma / (\alpha^+ + \alpha^-)$.
+3mm To study the interface-near kinematics, we assume the bulk velocity fields to be at least jointly continuous in $(t,{\bf x})$ and locally Lipschitz continuous in the spatial variable ${\bf x}$.
 Then the initial value problems (\ref{DBeq:kinematic-ODE1}), governing the kinematics of fluid particles, have unique local solutions for any initial value not lying on the initial interface.
-To study the behavior of solutions at the interface, we distinguish between four cases of increasing complexity.\ where $G^\pm (t) := \overline{G(t)\cap \Omega^\pm (t)}$.
-Application of the 'single-phase' RTT (see Theorem~\ref{DBthm:1ph-transport-theorem-comovingCV}), separately to the two integrals on the right-hand side, yields
+To study the behavior of solutions at the interface, we distinguish between four cases of increasing complexity.\ and such that $r\mapsto r\phi(r)$ is non-decreasing; such functions are obtained by a standard smooth interpolation.
+Put $h(x_1):=x_1\phi(|x_1|)$.
+Then $h$ is smooth and non-decreasing, and $|h|\le M$.
+We now set